Indian Shuttlers Shine at BWF World Junior Championships | Sports-Games

 - India

-Indian shuttlers made waves at the BWF World Junior Championships on Tuesday, with stars such as Tanvi Sharma and Unnati Hooda leading a group of seven players into the next singles round.
+In an impressive display of talent, India's rising stars, including Tanvi Sharma, Unnati Hooda, and Rakshitha Sree, opened their campaigns at the BWF World Junior Championships with commanding victories.
+Playing at the National Centre of Excellence, top-seeded Tanvi defeated Poland's Wiktoria Kaletka with a swift 15-2, 15-1 win.

-Their victories included notable wins such as Tanvi's swift defeat of Wiktoria Kaletka of Poland in just 11 minutes and Unnati's controlled game against Hong Kong's Liu Hoi Anna.
+India's boys' singles competitors also left their mark as 11th seed Rounak Chouhan secured a convincing victory over Sri Lanka's Thisath Rupathunga.
+Similarly, Suryaksh Rawat overcame Turkiye's Yigitcan Erol, and Lalthazuala Hmar bested USA's Rylan Tan, paving the way to the next rounds.

-In doubles, Bhavya Chhabra and Vishakha Toppo showed determination against Indonesia, while the boys' doubles, led by Bhargav Ram Arigela and Viswa Tej Gobburu, continued India's strong showing in Slovakia.
+In mixed doubles, Bhavya Chhabra and Vishakha Toppo showcased resilience against Indonesia's duo, recovering to clinch a win.
+Meanwhile, India's boys' doubles team of Bhargav Ram Arigela and Viswa Tej Gobburu advanced, defeating Slovakia's players convincingly to maintain the momentum.

 (With inputs from agencies.)